 Open site – This site may be flown by suitably insured visiting hang glider & paraglider pilots.

-This site is not commonly used for XC and sits inside a 4000ft airspace limit. but good distances could be flown.
-The nearest train station is Taff’s Well which is well connect with the bus routes too.
+This site is not commonly used for XC and sits inside a 4000ft airspace limit. but good distances can be flown.
+The nearest train station is Taff’s Well which is well connected with the bus routes too.
 If you fly XC in a west direction you will probably be best pushing north first to clear the 3000 ft limit; in this direction you will then be faced with a dilemma of flying up towards Porth and the steep valleys and Western Beacons, or tracking near the coast (and sea air) and heading towards Swansea.

 If you require further advice about a particular SEWHGPGC site please contact a Club Coach.
 Please report all accidents to The Club Safety & Training Officer Steve Millson and the BHPA.
 Please visit the BHPA for the most current Incident Report Form.